Skip to main content

 Before the time of ES2015

-There are quite a few popular patterns in JavaScript that achieve "module-like" functionality which is dated "pre-ES2015".
-These include using an IIFE (Immediately Invoked Function Expression), the Object Literal notation and the revealing module pattern amongst others.
+Several popular patterns existed in JavaScript that bolted on “module-like” behaviour before ES2015 landed.
+IIFEs (Immediately Invoked Function Expressions), the Object Literal notation, and the revealing module pattern, among others.

 The most referenced literature on this topic is Addy Osmani’s Learning JavaScript Design Patterns.
 Have a look at this book to learn more about these patterns.

-There are also some module loaders and bundlers including but not limited to SystemJS, Rollup, Webpack and RequireJS that work with CommonJS, AMD and UMD patterns - these do not form part of this article.
-Please note however that in order to achieve compatibility with older browsers (that do not implement the import / export syntax just yet) would still need to utilise the bundlers to transpile code down to ES5.
+There are also module loaders and bundlers like SystemJS, Rollup, Webpack and RequireJS that work with CommonJS, AMD and UMD patterns.
+Those aren’t covered here.
+Worth noting though: to support older browsers that don’t understand the import / export syntax, you’d still need bundlers to transpile code down to ES5.

 ESM - Support in Node.js